renspringlea/ryba.ren/index.markdown

 ## Blog (legacy)

-*This blog is no longer actively updated.*
+*This blog is no longer actively updated.
+Any views expressed here belong only to me, not my organisation.*